xxfoundation/elixxir-xxdk-dev-docs/docusaurus-site/docs/getting-started.md

 ## Setting Up a Connect Server

 Creating a server capable of interacting with clients is a very straightforward process using connections.
-Almost all the code required is standard, with business logic relevant to your specific implementation needs is handled entirely in two places—message listeners and the connection callbacks.
+Almost all the code required is standard, with business logic relevant to your specific implementation needs handled entirely in two places—message listeners and the connection callbacks.
 Pay special attention to these sections when writing a server application.

 ### Enabling Message Reception